peter-olom/redux-easy-persist/POST.md

-## Convineiently persist redux store for easy retrieval.
+## Conveniently persist redux store for easy retrieval.

 We will be exploring easy ways of persisting redux store.
 If you have built a react application before using redux, you must have, at some point, looked for a way to persist some data in the store, to prevent making multiple requests to get those same data.